aapwoka/aapwoka/README.md

 ## 🚀 About Me

-I'm a highly adaptable IT professional with a strong foundation in **software development, DevOps, cybersecurity, and cloud computing**.
+I'm a highly adaptable IT professional with a strong foundation in **software development and passion for DevOps, cybersecurity, and cloud computing**.
 I love solving real-world problems using code and enjoy contributing to both frontend and backend projects.

 I'm currently:
 - 🔧 Building a **job listing platform** using the **MERN stack**